ffacun2/ffacun2/README.md

 <div>
 	<h2>👨🏻‍💻 &nbsp;About me</h2>
 	<p>
-		 I am a Software Engineering student from Argentina, passionate about technology and creating innovative solutions.
+		 I am a Software Engineering student from Argentina 🇦🇷, passionate about technology and creating innovative solutions.
 I enjoy discovering new tools and programming languages, constantly seeking out challenging projects to grow my skills.
 I consider myself an inquisitive and capable individual, always driven by a desire to learn and expand my knowledge.
 	</p>
 </div>